Hegelian axiomatics makes its case in the trial of history

 The following reflections will not be concerned with historical process or the emergence and articulation of dualistic counter concepts, their change, and the history of their likely effects ... the structure of argument within once historically extant, dualistic, linguistic figures will be examined for the way in which the given counterpositions were negated.
 (FP p.
 158)This conclusion is not unlike the structuralist preference of synchronic over diachronic.
 A few paragraphs later, Koselleck dithers to acknowledges that structure,

 ... implies the historical, and vice versa.
 In this way, the sources can be read in two ways at once: as the historical utterance of agencies, and as the linguistic articulation of specific semantic structures.
 (FP p.
-181)This admission by Koselleck subverts Habermas' much needed oppositional side of M. The reason Habermas discounts the chronological (diachronic?) is that he wants M to be and not be in time.
+181)But this admission subverts Habermas' much needed M's oppositional side.
+The reason Habermas discounts the chronological (diachronic?) is that he wants M to be and not be in time.
 Not unlike Hegel, though for different reasons, Habermas still finds a return value in defending M's excess of presence.

 Since M is still here, (though going through a detour) M's true project still has a future.
 The strategy is make M last as much a possible while keep deferring it, legitimizing it within the knowledge communities.
 Derrida has called this practice "Hauntology."

 Because the new, the modern world is distinguished from the old by the fact that it opens itself to the future, the epochal new beginning is rendered constant with each moment that gives birth to the new. [...]
 Within the horizon of the modern age, the present enjoys a prominent position a contemporary history.
 (PDM p.
 6)Strange that Habermas makes this assertion about Hegel's epoch.
 Is his pivotal study Lectures on The Philosophy Of History Hegel doesn't talk much about the future.
 His main concern is the present: